ghilbing/MyBands/README.md

 Hello, I have done this app and I know that this is just a first version.
 The idea is to create an app that allow any type of music band to organize rehearsals, playlists, songs, etc.

+# you will need to logout every time you need to change the user in order to keep Firebase database performance.

 1) To start you can use the user:fer@mana.com passw:123456 and then create your own user and start interacting with the app.

 2) Once you are logged in, you need to create a band or wait for a band invitation to join.